RITSI/ritsi_crossing/README.md

+**DISCLAIMER:** There are pending code improvements and corrections, as pending deployment documentation.

 To deploy and test:
 1. Clone the project in your server
 2. Move the folder to the location where Nginx server will be listening